vortexntnu/vortex-auv/control/velocity_controller/README.md

 ## Overview

 The package implements a `Velocity_node` that subscribes to odometry and guidance inputs, computes thrust commands, and publishes them as `WrenchStamped` messages.
-The node is managed as a ROS2 lifecycle node, meaning it can be managed by a lifecycle manager, however if you do not want to use a lifecycle manager you can change the parameter autostart in the parameter file so that it automaticly goes into active state.
+The node is managed as a ROS2 lifecycle node, meaning it can be managed by a lifecycle manager, however if you do not want to use a lifecycle manager you can change the parameter autostart in the parameter file so that it automatically goes into active state.

 The LQR controller linearizes the vehicle dynamics around the current state at each timestep (gain-scheduled LQR), using a body-frame model that includes linear hydrodynamic damping, Coriolis effects, and integral action for steady-state error rejection.
 The PID controller serves as a simpler backup.